Author: Livia Popa, Oana Vanta

 Low-income countries have resource constraints for public health investments in prevention and a limited capacity for providing stroke care.
 Improving measures of risk factors control requires a screening capacity to identify and treat high-risk subpopulations or prevention approaches, but additional investments in public health surveillance are necessary .

 For example, in China, stroke remains the leading cause of death and represents the predominant form of cardiovascular disease.
 On a national level, there is evidence of increasing mean systolic blood pressure, mean population body mass index, the prevalence of diabetes mellitus, obesity, and tobacco use.
-All these trends, along with ageing and population growth, translate into increases in stroke incidence, mortality, and morbidity [10, 11].
+All these trends, along with aging and population growth, translate into increases in stroke incidence, mortality, and morbidity [10, 11].

 Some domains can be improved to influence case fatality rates and stroke morbidity.
 Two main scenarios can be addressed, as highlighted in Figure 5: